-Both RRM domains and the linker region of NpI3 contribute to RNA binding
+Both RRM domains and the linker region of Npl3 contribute to RNA binding

-We used nuclear magnetic resonance (NMR) spectroscopy to characterize the structure and RNAbinding preference of Npl3 and to assess the effects of the three Npl3 mutations.
-Three-dimensional structures of the individual RRM domains of Npl3 in the absence of RNA have been previously reported (63,64).
+We used NMR spectroscopy to characterize the structure and RNA-binding preference of Npl3 and to assess how these are affected by the three npl3 mutations.
+Threedimensional structures of the individual RRM domains of Npl3 in the absence of RNA have been previously reported (64,65).
 However, the mode of RNA recognition by each RRM, the arrangement of the tandem RRM domains (RRM1,2) in the free state or bound to RNA and the RNA-binding surface are poorly characterized.
-We expressed fragments encompassing the two RRM domains, RRM1-linker-RRM2 (residues 120 to 280, denoted as Npl3120-280), of wt Npl3 and the three mutant versions (npl3120-280-RRM1 with an F162Y mutation in RRM1, npl3120-280-Linker with a P196D/A197D mutation in the linker, and npl3120-280-RRM2 with a F245I mutation in RRM2) (Figure 3A) in E. coli and analyzed the recombinant proteins by solution NMR (see Supplemental Information).
+We expressed fragments encompassing the two RRM domains, RRM1-linker-RRM2 (residues 120 to 280, denoted as Npl3^{120-280}), of wt Npl3 and the three mutant versions (npl3^{120-280}-RRM1 with an F162Y mutation in RRM1, npl3^{120-280}-Linker with a P196D/A197D mutation in the linker, and npl3^{120-280}-RRM2 with a F245I mutation in RRM2) (Figure 3A) in E. coli and analyzed the recombinant proteins by solution NMR (see Supplementary Data).

 First, we assessed the RNA-binding preferences for the individual RRM domains of Npl3 using NMR titrations.
-Single-stranded DNA oligonucleotides were used as first proxies for RNA binding to screen a range of diverse sequences (Figure 3B, Supplementary Figure S4A-F, Supplementary Table

-S4A).
-The NMR binding experiments show that cytosine-rich "CC" motif-containing ligands show significant chemical shift perturbation (CSP) at the canonical RNA-binding surface of the RRM1 domain, while no significant binding is observed for the RRM2 domain.
-In contrast, guanosine-rich "GG" motif-containing ligands strongly bind to RRM2 but not to RRM1 (Figure 3B, Supplementary Figure S4F).
-In fact, RRM2 has a non-canonical binding interface involving helix α 2 and strand β 2.
+Single-stranded DNA oligonucleotides were used as first proxies for RNA binding to screen a range of diverse 5-7mer sequences (Figure 3B, Supplementary Figure S4A- F, Supplementary Table S4A).
+These sequences were selected based on previous studies on Npl3 and its ortholog SRSF1 (64,66).
+The NMR binding experiments showed that cytosine-rich 'CC' motif-containing ligands display significant chemical shift perturbation (CSP) at the canonical RNA-binding surface of the RRM1 domain, while no significant binding is observed for the RRM2 domain.
+In contrast, guanosine-rich 'GG' motif-containing ligands strongly bind to RRM2 but not to RRM1 (Figure 3B, Supplementary Figure S4F).
+In fact, RRM2 has a noncanonical binding interface involving helix α1 and strand β2.
 This is consistent with the fact that Npl3 shares high sequence conservation with SRSF1 and other SR proteins that exhibit similar features for RRM1 and RRM2 (Supplementary Figure S3A).
-Taken together, we conclude that RRM1 has a strong preference for "CN"-type motifs, including CCC, while RRM2 prefers "GG" motifs with the UGG motif resembling the RNA-binding preference of the non-canonical RRM in the homologous SRSF1 protein (63,65,66).
+Taken together, we conclude that RRM1 has a strong preference for 'CN'-type motifs, including CC, while RRM2 prefers 'GG' motifs with the UGG motif resembling the RNA-binding preference of the non-canonical RRM in the homologous SRSF1 protein (64.66.67).